deniz-oezdemir/Spaeti-SnackEnd/README.md

   - [x] A list of purchased items and their options
   - [x] The final payment amount
   - [x] The transaction ID from Stripe
-- [ ] Implement an API endpoint for users to view their past orders.
+- [x] Implement an API endpoint for users to view their past orders

 ### Future work (maybe?)
 - [ ] Subtract the user option choice from stock for a product option